Culture

 With hard work and intelligence, she had made her childhood dream come true.
 She celebrated with her family and then turned her attention back to the track and her pursuit of excellence.
 A few days later, Kristen won her second Olympic gold medal with her teammates in the team pursuit.

-Her 2024 season also included wins at Omloop van het Hageland, two stages at Trofeo Ponente in Rosa where she also claimed the points and mountains jerseys, a stage at the Vuelta España Femenina, and the US road race national championship.
+Since joining EF Education-Oatly, Kristen has earned wins at Omloop van het Hageland, two stages at Trofeo Ponente in Rosa where she also claimed the points and mountains jerseys, a stage at the Vuelta España Femenina, and the US road race national championship two years in a row.
+Her 2025 season was cut short due to a shoulder injury which only means Kristen is that much more excited for the 2026 season.

 At her European base in Girona, Spain, Kristen likes to grocery shop at the local farmers markets, letting fresh produce inspire her in the kitchen.
 She loves creating healthy, vegetable-based dishes.
-A lifelong learner, she always has a couple of books on the go.
+A lifelong learner, she always has a couple of books on the go and you’ll usually find her reading on the transfers between stages.

 Noemi Rüegg